 The structure of the sternum.
-Human chest anatomy.
+Anatomy of the human chest.
 Functions and age characteristics

-Rib cage by anatomy and structure, it forms a solid framework for reliable protection internal vital organs such as the heart and lungs.
-Physiological structure The human rib cage includes several types of bones.
-These are the costal arches that are attached to the back of the spinal column, and in front of the sternum.
-It is one of the most important parts of the human skeleton.
+Rib cage in anatomy and structure forms a strong frame for reliable protection internal vital organs such as the heart and lungs.
+Physiological structure The human chest includes several types of bones.
+These are costal arches that are attached to the back spinal column, and in front to the sternum.
+This is one of the most important parts of the human skeleton.

-Such a structure of the chest provides a certain mobility for the ribs.
-Muscles, nerve endings and other important parts are located between them. anatomical skeleton providing not only support and motor function...
+This structure of the chest provides a certain mobility for the ribs.
+Between them are muscles, nerve endings and other important parts. anatomical skeleton, providing not only support and motor function.
 Due to the coordinated work of the intercostal muscles, a person has the ability to fully inhale and exhale.

-Look at the structure of the human chest in the photo, where all the most important structural parts are illustrated:
+Look at the structure of the human chest in the photo, which illustrates all the most important structural parts:

-Anatomical and topographic information gives an idea of the structural features of the chest, which is a unique articulation of the bones.
-According to anatomical atlas, according to its structure of bones, the human chest is a part of the body, the bony basis of which is made up of the thoracic vertebrae, ribs and sternum.
+Anatomical and topographical information gives an idea of the structural features of the chest, which is a unique articulation of bones.
+According to anatomical atlas, according to its bone structure, the human chest is a part of the body, the bone base of which is the thoracic vertebrae, ribs and sternum.

-The structure of the skeleton of the chest is such that it consists of the thoracic spine and 12 pairs of ribs, sternum and costal cartilage.
-Only the first 7 pairs of ribs reach the sternum; VIII, IX and X ribs with their cartilages are connected to the overlying rib and form a costal arch; Ribs XI and XII end freely.
-The connection of the handle with the body of the sternum usually occurs at a certain angle, open posteriorly (angle of Louis - angulus sterni seu Ludovici).
-This angle in the form of a roller is well defined on the sternum during palpation (at the place of attachment of the cartilage of the II rib to the sternum), and in asthenic patients it is even visible.
-The bony wall of the chest, devoid of soft tissues, especially muscles, is a truncated cone, with a wide base facing abdominal cavity, and the tapering tip - towards the neck.
+The structure of the chest skeleton is such that it consists of the thoracic spine and 12 pairs of ribs, the sternum and costal cartilages.
+Only the first 7 pairs of ribs reach the sternum; The VIII, IX and X ribs with their cartilages connect to the overlying rib and form a costal arch; The XI and XII ribs end freely.
+The connection of the manubrium with the body of the sternum usually occurs at a certain angle, open posteriorly (angle of Louis - angulus sterni seu Ludovici).
+This angle in the form of a roller is well defined on the sternum upon palpation (at the place of attachment of the cartilage of the second rib to the sternum), and in asthenic patients it is even visible.
+The bony wall of the chest, devoid of soft tissues, especially muscles, is a truncated cone, with a wide base facing abdominal cavity, and the tapering tip towards the neck.

-Look at the structure of the chest in the photo, where the ribs are illustrated, and their attachment to the sternum and spine:
+Look at the structure of the chest in the photo, which illustrates the ribs and their attachment to the sternum and spine:

 Sternum and ribs in the structure of the chest

-Due to the special structure of the chest, the handle of the sternum articulates with the sternal ends of the clavicles and connects (without forming a joint) to the cartilage of the I and II ribs.
-Body sternum has half moon cutouts for III and.
-IV ribs.
-The ribcage has 2 openings: upper and lower.
-The upper inlet (apertura thoracis superior) is formed by the I thoracic vertebra, I rib and the upper edge of the sternum handle.
-Due to the fact that the upper edge of the sternum handle together with the jugular notch (incisura jugularis sterni) is approximately at the level of the lower surface of the body of the II thoracic vertebra, the virtual plane laid through the entrance to the chest descends in the anterior direction.
-Since the apex of the pleura and part upper lobes lungs go beyond the anterior border of the entrance to the chest, we can say that the chest cavity, in fact, extends to the neck.
+Due to the special structure of the chest, the manubrium of the sternum articulates with the sternal ends of the clavicles and connects (without forming a joint) with the cartilages of the 1st and 2nd ribs.
+Body sternum has semilunar notches for III and.
+IV rib.
+The chest has 2 openings: upper and lower.
+The superior inlet (apertura thoracis superior) is formed by the 1st thoracic vertebra, 1st rib and the upper edge of the manubrium of the sternum.
+Due to the fact that the upper edge of the manubrium of the sternum together with the jugular notch (incisura jugularis sterni) is located approximately at the level of the lower surface of the body of the second thoracic vertebra, the virtual plane laid through the entrance to the chest descends in the anterior direction.
+Since the apex of the pleura and part upper lobes the lungs extend beyond the anterior border of the entrance to the chest, we can say that the chest cavity, in fact, extends to the neck.

-Below, at the outlet of the chest, the position is opposite: the border of the exit from the chest is indicated by a line running from the xiphoid process in both directions along the costal arches.
-Further, this conventional line, in contact with the apex of the last three ribs, ends at the back of the spinous process of the XII thoracic vertebra.
+Below, at the outlet of the chest, the position is opposite: the border of the outlet of the chest is indicated by a line running from the xiphoid process in both directions along the costal arches.
+Next this conditional line, in contact with the apex of the last three ribs, ends posteriorly at the spinous process of the XII thoracic vertebra.
 The exit from the chest is covered by the diaphragmatic muscle, part of which starts from the lower ribs.
-The two vaults of the diaphragm with their tops face the food cavity, thus, already in the subphrenic (still protected by the Ribs) space, the abdominal organs are located.
+The two arches of the diaphragm with their apices face the pharyngeal cavity, thus, the abdominal organs are already located in the subdiaphragmatic (still protected by the Ribs) space.

-The ribs in the structure of the chest are connected by the posterior ends to the vertebrae; from here they go outward, fixing themselves in the region of the costal tubercle to the transverse processes, and then sharply curling forward and downward, forming obtuse costal angles (angulus costae).
-In front (in the cartilaginous part), the ribs rise obliquely upward.
+The ribs in the structure of the chest are connected to the vertebrae at their posterior ends; from here they go outward, fixing in the region of the costal tubercle to the transverse processes, and then sharply curl anteriorly and downward, forming obtuse costal angles (angulus costae).
+In front (in the cartilaginous part) the ribs rise obliquely upward.

 Muscles in the structure of the chest

-WITH inside ribs and intercostal muscles are lined with intrathoracic fascia (fascia endothoracica), to which the parietal pleura is adjacent.
-In addition to the intercostal muscles, the chest in its structure is covered with the following main muscle layers: large and small pectoral muscles, broad, serrated and trapezius muscles.
-The intertwining teeth of the anterior dentate and external oblique muscles form a zigzag line on the lower-lateral surface of the chest wall - the Gerdi line - a relief toothed contour of the beginning of the anterior serratus on the lateral surface of the chest.
+WITH inside The ribs and intercostal muscles are lined with intrathoracic fascia (fascia endothoracica), to which the parietal pleura is closely adjacent.
+In addition to the intercostal muscles, the chest in its structure is covered with the following main muscle layers: large and small pectoral muscles, vastus, serratus and trapezius muscles.
+The intertwining teeth of the serratus anterior and external oblique muscles form a zigzag line on the lower-lateral surface of the chest wall - the Zherdi line - a relief jagged contour of the beginning of the anterior serratus muscle on the side of the chest.

-At the lower end of the median groove, in the area of the sub-sternal angle (angulus infrasternalis), there is an epigastric fossa (fossa epigastrica seu scrobiculus cordis).
-The cavity or angle is divided by the xiphoid process, palpable in depth, into the right and left costoxiphoid angles (angulus costoxiphoideus), which are laterally limited by the joint formed by the cartilage of the VII rib and the sternum.
-Puncture of the deepest point of the pericardium is carried out by introducing a needle to a depth of approximately 1.5-2 cm precisely in the angulus costoxiphoideus - at the Larrey point.
-The chest wall is supplied with blood due to the internal artery breast, anterior and posterior intercostal arteries, as well as axillary.
-The chest wall is innervated by segmental spinal nerves(nervi intercostalis) and branches brachial plexus...
+At the lower end of the median sulcus, in the region of the substernal angle (angulus infrasternalis), there is an epigastric fossa (fossa epigastrica seu scrobiculus cordis).
+The depression or angle is divided by the xiphoid process, palpable in the depths, into the right and left costoxiphoid angles (angulus costoxiphoideus), which are laterally limited by the joint formed by the cartilage of the 7th rib and the sternum.
+Puncture of the deepest point of the pericardium is carried out by inserting a needle to a depth of approximately 1.5-2 cm precisely in the angulus costoxiphoideus - at Larrey's point.
+The chest wall is supplied with blood through the internal artery mammary gland, anterior and posterior intercostal arteries, as well as axillary.
+The chest wall is innervated by segmental spinal nerves(nervi intercostalis) and branches brachial plexus.
 The trapezius muscle in the structure of the chest is innervated by the accessory nerve of Willis - nervus Willisii.

-Ribs , costae (Fig. 36-39), 12 pairs, - narrow, curved bone plates of various lengths, symmetrically located along the sides of the thoracic spine.
+Ribs , costae (Fig. 36-39), 12 pairs, are narrow, curved bone plates of varying lengths, symmetrically located on the sides of the thoracic spinal column.

-In each rib, a longer bony part of the rib, os costale, is distinguished, a short cartilaginous - costal cartilage, cartilago stalis, and two ends - the front, facing the sternum, and the posterior, facing the spinal column.
+In each rib, there is a longer bony part of the rib, os costale, a short cartilaginous part - costal cartilage, cartilago costalis, and two ends - the anterior one, facing the sternum, and the posterior one, facing the spinal column.

 The bony part of the rib has a head, neck and body.
 The head of the rib, caput costae, is located at its vertebral end.
 It has the articular surface of the rib head, fades articularis capitis costae.
-This surface on the II-X ribs divides the horizontally running ridge of the rib head, cri-sta capitis costae, into the upper, smaller, and lower, large, parts, each of which is respectively articulated with the costal fossa of two adjacent vertebrae.
+This surface on the II-X ribs is divided by the horizontally running ridge of the rib head, crista capitis costae, into an upper, smaller, and lower, larger part, each of which respectively articulates with the costal fossae of two adjacent vertebrae.

-The neck of the rib, collum costae, is the most narrowed and rounded part of the rib, carries on the upper edge the crest of the neck of the rib, crista colli costae (I and XII ribs do not have this ridge).
+The neck of the rib, collum costae, is the most narrowed and rounded part of the rib, bearing on the upper edge the crest of the neck of the rib, crista colli costae (ribs I and XII do not have this crest).

-On the border with the body, 10 upper pairs of ribs on the neck have a small rib tubercle, tuberculum costae, on which the articular surface of the rib tubercle, fades articularis tuberculi costae, is located, articulating with the transverse costal fossa of the corresponding vertebra.
+At the border with the body at the 10 upper pairs of ribs on the neck there is a small tubercle of the rib, tuberculum costae, on which there is an articular surface of the tubercle of the rib, fades articularis tuberculi costae, articulating with the transverse costal fossa of the corresponding vertebra.

-Between the posterior surface of the rib neck and the anterior surface of the transverse process of the corresponding vertebra, a costal-transverse opening, foramen costotransversarium, is formed (see Fig. 44).
+A costotransverse foramen, foramen costotransversarium, is formed between the posterior surface of the rib neck and the anterior surface of the transverse process of the corresponding vertebra (see Fig. 44).

-The rib body, corpus costae, extending from the tubercle to the sternal end of the rib, is the longest section of the bony part of the rib.
-At some distance from the tubercle, the body of the rib, bending strongly, forms an angle of the rib, angulus costae.
-At the I rib (see Fig. 36, A), it coincides with the tubercle, and on the remaining ribs the distance between these formations increases (up to the XI rib); body XII does not form an edge.
+The body of the rib, corpus costae, extending from the tubercle to the sternal end of the rib, is the longest section of the bony part of the rib.
+At some distance from the tubercle, the body of the rib, bending strongly, forms the angle of the rib, angulus costae.
+At the 1st rib (see Fig. 36, A) it coincides with the tubercle, and on the remaining ribs the distance between these formations increases (up to the 11th rib); the body of the XII edge does not form an angle.
 The body of the rib is flattened throughout.
-This makes it possible to distinguish two surfaces in it: inner, concave, and outer, convex, and two edges: upper, rounded, and lower, sharp.
-On the inner surface along the lower edge runs a rib groove, sulcus costae (see Fig. 37), where the intercostal artery, vein and nerve lie.
+This allows us to distinguish two surfaces in it: the inner, concave, and the outer, convex, and two edges: the upper, rounded, and the lower, sharp.
+On the inner surface along the lower edge there is a rib groove, sulcus costae (see Fig. 37), where the intercostal artery, vein and nerve lie.
 The edges of the ribs describe a spiral, so the rib is twisted around its long axis.

-At the anterior sternal end of the bony part of the rib there is a fossa with a slight roughness; costal cartilage is attached to it.
+At the anterior sternal end of the bony part of the rib there is a pit with a slight roughness; The costal cartilage is attached to it.

-Costal cartilage, cartilagines costales (there are also 12 pairs), are a continuation of the bony parts of the ribs.
-From ribs I to II, they gradually lengthen and connect directly to the sternum.
-Top 7 pairs of ribs - true ribs, costae verae, lower
+The costal cartilages, cartilagines costales (there are also 12 pairs of them), are a continuation of the bony parts of the ribs.
+From the 1st to the 2nd ribs they gradually lengthen and connect directly to the sternum.
+The upper 7 pairs of ribs are the true ribs, costae verae, the lower ones

-5 pairs of ribs - lodge ribs, costat spurn, a
+5 pairs of ribs - lozpt ribs, costat spurn, a

-XI and XII ribs - oscillating ribs, costae fluitantes.
-The cartilages of the VIII, IX and X ribs do not fit directly to the sternum, but each of them joins the cartilage of the overlying rib.
+The XI and XII ribs are oscillating ribs, costae fluitantes.
+The cartilages of the VIII, IX and X ribs do not directly approach the sternum, but each of them joins the cartilage of the overlying rib.
 The cartilages of the XI and XII ribs (sometimes X) do not reach the sternum and with their cartilaginous ends lie freely in the muscles of the abdominal wall.

-Some features have two first and two last pairs of ribs.
-The first re-bro, costa prima (I) (see Fig. 36, A), is shorter but wider than the rest, has almost horizontally located upper and lower surfaces (instead of the external and internal at other ribs).
-On the upper surface of the rib, in the anterior section, there is a tubercle of the anterior scalene muscle, tu-berculum T. scaleni anterioris (the place of attachment of the indicated muscle).
-Outward and posterior to the tubercle lies a shallow furrow subclavian artery, sulcus a. subclaviae (a trace of the artery of the same name, a. subclavia), behind which there is a slight roughness (the place of attachment of the middle scalene muscle, m. scalenus medius).
-Anteriorly and medially from the tubercle, there is a weakly pronounced groove subclavian vein, sulcus v. subclaviae.
-The joint surface of the head of the I rib is not divided by a ridge; the neck is long and thin; the costal angle coincides with the rib tubercle.
+Some features have two first and two last pairs of edges.
+The first rib, costa prima (I) (see Fig. 36, A), is shorter but wider than the others, has almost horizontally located upper and lower surfaces (instead of the outer and inner ones of the other ribs).
+On the upper surface of the rib, in the anterior section, there is a tubercle of the anterior scalene muscle, tuberculum t. scaleni anterioris (place of attachment of this muscle).
+Outside and posterior to the tubercle lies a shallow groove subclavian artery, sulcus a. subclaviae (a trace of the artery of the same name lying here, a. subclavia), behind which there is a small roughness (the place of attachment of the middle scalenus muscle, m. scalenus medius).
+Anterior and medial to the tubercle there is a faint groove subclavian vein, sulcus v. subclaviae.
+The articular surface of the head of the first rib is not divided by a ridge; the neck is long and thin; the costal angle coincides with the tubercle of the rib.

-The second rib, costa secunda (II) (see Fig. 36, B), has a roughness on the outer surface - tuberosity of the anterior dentate muscle, tuberositas m. serrati anterioris (the place of attachment of the tooth of the specified muscle).
+The second rib, costa secunda (II) (see Fig. 36, B), has a roughness on the outer surface - the tuberosity of the serratus anterior muscle, tuberositas m. serrati anterioris (place of attachment of the tooth of the specified muscle).

-The eleventh and twelfth ribs, costa XI et costa XII (see Fig. 39), have articular surfaces of the head not separated by a crest.
+The eleventh and twelfth ribs, costa XI et costa XII (see Fig. 39), have articular surfaces of the head that are not separated by a ridge.
 On the XI rib, the angle, neck, tubercle and costal groove are weakly expressed, and on the XII they are absent.

 Sternum

-The sternum, sternum (Fig. 40, 41), is an unpaired elongated bone with a somewhat convex anterior surface and a correspondingly concave posterior surface.
-The groove occupies a section of the anterior chest wall.
-On it, a handle, a body and a xiphoid process are distinguished.
-All these three parts are interconnected by cartilaginous layers, which ossify with age.
+The sternum, sternum (Fig. 40, 41), is an unpaired bone of an elongated shape with a somewhat convex anterior surface and a correspondingly concave posterior surface.
+The sternum occupies a section of the anterior wall of the chest.
+It distinguishes the manubrium, body and xiphoid process.
+All these three parts are connected to each other by cartilaginous layers, which ossify with age.

-The handle of the sternum, manubrium sterni, is the widest part, thick at the top, thinner and narrower at the bottom, has a jugular notch on the upper edge, incisura jugularis, easily palpable through the skin.
-On the sides of the jugular notch are the clavicular excesses, incimrae claviculam, - the places of articulation of the sternum with the sternal ends of the clavicles.
+The manubrium sterni, the widest part, thick at the top, thinner and narrower at the bottom, has a jugular notch on the upper edge, incisura jugularis, easily palpable through the skin.
+On the sides of the jugular notch are the clavicular notches, incimrae claviculam, the places of articulation of the sternum with the sternal ends of the clavicles.

-Slightly lower, on the lateral edge, is the notch of the 1st rib, incisura costalis I, - the place of fusion with the cartilage of the 1st rib.
-Even lower there is a small depression - the upper section of the rib notch of the II rib; the lower portion of this notch is located on the body of the sternum.
+Somewhat lower, on the lateral edge, is the notch of the 1st rib, incisura costalis I, the place of fusion with the cartilage of the 1st rib.
+Even lower there is a small depression - the upper section of the costal notch of the second rib; the lower portion of this notch is located on the body of the sternum.

-The body of the sternum, corpus sterni, is almost 3 times longer than the handle, but narrower than it.
+The body of the sternum, corpus sterni, is almost 3 times longer than the manubrium, but narrower.
 The body of the sternum is shorter in women than in men.

-The anterior surface of the sternum has traces of the fusion of its parts in the process of embryonic development in the form of weakly expressed transversely running lines.
+The anterior surface of the sternum has traces of the fusion of its parts during embryonic development in the form of weakly expressed transverse lines.

-The cartilaginous junction of the upper edge of the body with the lower edge of the arm is called the synchondrosis of the arm of the sternum, syn-chondrosis manubriosternalis (see, Fig, 235), while the body and arm converge, forming a tu-poi, an open posterior angle of the sternum, angulus sterni.
-This protrusion is at the level of the junction of the II rib with the sternum and is easily probed through the skin.
+The cartilaginous connection of the upper edge of the body with the lower edge of the manubrium is called synchondrosis of the manubrium of the sternum, synchondrosis manubriosternalis (see, Fig. 235), while the body and the manubrium converge, forming a blunt angle of the sternum, open posteriorly, angulus sterni.
+This protrusion is located at the level of the articulation of the second rib with the sternum and can be easily felt through the skin.

-On the lateral edge of the body of the sternum, there are four complete and two incomplete costal notches, incisurae costales. - the junction of the sternum with the cartilage of the II-VII ribs.
-One incomplete notch is located at the top of the lateral edge of the sternum and corresponds to the cartilage of the II rib, the other - at the bottom of the lateral edge and corresponds to the cartilage of the VII rib; four complete notches lie between them and correspond to the III-VI ribs.
+On the lateral edge of the body of the sternum there are four complete and two incomplete costal notches, incisurae costales. - places of articulation of the sternum with the cartilage of the II-VII ribs.
+One incomplete notch is located at the top of the lateral edge of the sternum and corresponds to the cartilage of the 2nd rib, the other is at the bottom of the lateral edge and corresponds to the cartilage of the 7th rib; four complete notches lie between them and correspond to ribs III-VI.

-The sections of the lateral sections, lying between two adjacent costal notches, have the form of half-moon depressions.
+The areas of the lateral sections lying between two adjacent costal notches have the shape of semilunar depressions.

-The xiphoid process, processus xiphoi-deus, is the shortest part of the sternum, can be different in size and shape, with a forked apex or with a hole in the middle.
-Sharp or blunted apex faces either anteriorly or posteriorly.
-In the upper-lateral part of the xiphoid shoot, there is an incomplete notch articulating with the cartilage of the VII rib.
+The xiphoid process, processus xiphoidus, is the shortest part of the sternum, can be different in size and shape, with a forked apex or with a hole in the middle.
+The sharp or blunt apex faces either anteriorly or posteriorly.
+In the superolateral section of the xiphoid process there is an incomplete notch that articulates with the cartilage of the 7th rib.

-The xiphoid process forms with the body of the sternum a synchondrosis of the xiphoid process, synchondrosis xiphostemalis (see Fig. 235).
-To the old!
-And the xiphoid process, ossified, grows together with the body of the sternum.
+The xiphoid process forms with the body of the sternum synchondrosis of the xiphoid process, synchondrosis xiphostemalis (see Fig. 235).
+By the way, the xiphoid process, ossified, fuses with the body of the sternum.

-Sometimes, above the handle of the sternum, in the thickness of the sub-lingual muscle group or in the medial pedicle of the chest, but with an invisible muscle, there are 1-3 sternum bones, ossa suprasternal.
-They are articulated with the handle of the sternum.
+Sometimes, above the manubrium of the sternum, in the thickness of the subjuglossal group of muscles or in the medial leg of the chest, the noclavicular muscle is not visible, there are 1-3 sternum bones, ossa suprasternal.
+They articulate with the manubrium of the sternum.

-Two grooves are formed on the sides - dorsal grooves: deep muscles of the back lie about them.
-On inner surface chest, between protruding bodies on-bells And coals if pefiep, will also rejoice
+On the sides, two grooves are formed - dorsal grooves: the deep muscles of the back lie about them.
+On inner surface chest, between the protruding bodies of the bells And the coals if pefiep, will also rejoice

-Two grooves - pulmonary grooves, sulci pulmonates; they are adjacent to the vertebral part of the costal surface of the lungs (see Fig. 44).
+Two gutters - pulmonary grooves, sulci pulmonates; they are adjacent to the vertebral part of the costal surface of the lungs (see Fig. 44).

-The spaces bounded above and below by two adjacent ribs, in the front by the lateral edge of the sternum and behind by the vertebrae, are called intercostal spaces. spatia interco-stalia; they are made by ligaments, intercostal muscles and membranes.
+The spaces bounded above and below by two adjacent ribs, in front by the lateral edge of the sternum and behind by the vertebrae, are called intercostal spaces. spatia interco-stalia; they are made of ligaments, intercostal muscles and membranes.

 RIB CAGE

-The thorax forms a chest cavity, cavitas thoracis, in the form of a truncated cone, facing downward with a wide base, and a truncated apex upward.
-In the noreal cage, the front, back and side walls are spread, the upper and lower openings that limit the chest cavity. the anterior wall is shorter than the rest of the walls, formed by the sternum and cartilage of the ribs.
-Situated obliquely, it protrudes more anteriorly with ions in the lower sections than in the upper ones.
-The posterior wall is longer than the anterior one, formed by the thoracic vertebrae and portions of the ribs from the holons to the corners; its direction is almost vertical.
+The chest forms the chest cavity, cavitas thoracis, which has the shape of a truncated cone, with its wide base facing downward and its truncated apex facing upward.
+The chest cell contains anterior, posterior and lateral walls, an upper and lower opening that limit the thoracic cavity. the anterior wall is shorter than the other walls, formed by the sternum and cartilage of the ribs.
+Being located obliquely, it protrudes more in front of the lower sections than the upper ones.
+The posterior wall is longer than the anterior one, formed by the thoracic vertebrae and sections of the ribs from the ankles to the corners; its direction is almost vertical.

-On the outer surface of the posterior wall by a group of cells, between the spinous processes of the vertebrae and the corners of the ribs, two grooves are formed on both sides - dorsal grooves: deep back muscles lie about them.
-On the inner surface of the chest, between the protruding bodies along the bells And if pefiep coals, two grooves will also enjoy - pulmonary grooves, sulci pulmonates; they are adjacent to the vertebral part of the costal surface of the lungs (see Fig. 44).
+On the outer surface of the posterior wall, a group of cells, between the spinous processes of the vertebrae and the corners of the ribs, form two grooves on both sides - dorsal grooves: the deep muscles of the back lie about them.
+On the inner surface of the chest, between the protruding bodies of the vertebrae and the coals if pefiep, there are also two grooves - pulmonary grooves, sulci pulmonates; they are adjacent to the vertebral part of the costal surface of the lungs (see Fig. 44).

-The lateral walls are longer than the front and in days, formed by the bodies of the ribs and are more or less convex.
+The lateral walls are longer than the anterior and posterior walls, formed by the bodies of the ribs and are more or less convex.

-Chest, compares thoracis. bounded by the indicated walls, it has two holes - upper and lower, which start with apertures.
+Chest, compares thoracis. limited by the indicated walls, has two openings - upper and lower, both of which begin with apertures.

-The upper aperture of the chest, arepiga thoracis superior (see Fig. 133), is smaller than the lower one, bounded in front by the upper edge of the arm, from the sides by the first ribs and behind by the body of the I thoracic vertebra.
-It has a transverse oval shape and is located in a plane inclined from back to front and downward.
-The upper edge of the handle of the sternum is at the level of the interval between the II and III thoracic vertebrae.
+The upper aperture of the chest, Arepiga thoracis superior (see Fig. 133), is smaller than the lower one, limited in front by the upper edge of the manubrium, on the sides by the first ribs and behind by the body of the first thoracic spine.
+It has a transverse oval shape and is located in a plane inclined from back to front and downwards.
+The upper edge of the manubrium is located at the level of the gap between the II and III thoracic vertebrae.

-The lower aperture of the chest, arepiga thoracis inferior, is bounded in front by a sword-like process and formed by the cartilaginous ends of the false ribs by the costal arch, from the sides - by the free ends of the XI and XII ribs and the lower edges of the XII ribs, from the back - by the body of the XII thoracic vertebra.
+The lower aperture of the chest, Arepiga thoracis inferior, is limited in front by the xiphoid process and the costal arch formed by the cartilaginous ends of the false ribs, on the sides by the free ends of the XI and XII ribs and the lower edges of the XII ribs, and behind by the body of the XII thoracic vertebra.

-The costal arch, arcus costaiis, at the xiphoid process forms an open submerged angle, angutus infraslernaHs (see Fig. 42).
+The costal arch, arcus costaiis, at the xiphoid process forms an infrasternal angle open downwards, angutus infraslernaHs (see Fig. 42).

-The shape of the chest in different people is different (flat, cylindrical or conical).
-In persons with a narrow chest, the sub-sternal angle is sharper and the intercostal dash, and the rib cage itself is longer than in persons with a wide chest.
-The rib cage in men is longer, wider and more tapered than in women.
+The shape of the chest varies from person to person (flat, cylindrical or conical).
+In persons with a narrow chest, the substernal angle is sharper and the intercostal dashes are sharper, and the chest itself is longer than in persons with a wide chest.
+The chest of men is longer, wider and more cone-shaped than that of women.
 The shape of the chest also depends on age.

 The rib cage is an integral part of the skeleton

-Is an integral part upper skeleton...
+- this is an integral part upper skeleton.
 This structure is the most large department spine, originates from the collarbones and ends just below the lungs.

 Functions